-This balm is necessary for hardworking hands, irritated summer skin, dry skin (heels I’m looking at you!), bites, stings, sunburns… it’s an herbal bandaid that makes everything better.
+This balm is necessary for hardworking hands, irritated summer skin, dry skin, bites, stings, sunburns… it’s an herbal bandaid that makes everything better.

 I don’t know about you, but I like having that one thing that you apply to every need.

 - Your kiddo falls… aw… here put some balm on it!

 - Feet looking neglected… put some balm on it!

 - Lips feeling a bit chapped… put some balm on it!